kneeloy/realmSFManagement/README.md

 # RealmSFManagement
 -----------------------------
-This repo contains a simple realmsync based app for iOS that can synchronise the salesForce data between devices/users via Realm Object Server.
+This repo contains a simple realmsync based app for iOS that can synchronise the custom SalesForceActivityManagement data between devices/users via Realm Object Server.

 # Prerequisites
 ----------------------------